-- 1. Unless it is not safe to do so, speak to the adult concerned to get their views on the concerns or incident and what they would like to happen next. - 2.
-Seek consent from the adult to take action and to report the concern. - 3.
-Consider whether the adult has capacity to make decisions about their own and other people's safety and wellbeing. - 4.
-If you think it is necessary to act against their wishes or without their consent (due to concerns about the individual's capacity to make decisions), you must seek the authority of the Director or in her absence, another Senior Manager, before taking action (as this involves breaching our Confidentiality Policy).
-Any such decision must be recorded including the reasons for the decision. - 5.
-If a criminal offence against our client has occurred or is likely to occur, seek informed consent from the client to report to police using non-emergency number - 6.
-Record what has happened on lamplight as work record in Advocacy project - 7.
-As far as possible, records should be written contemporaneously

-- 8. Records about safeguarding should be confidential.
-See Information Sharing, Confidentiality and Data Protection policies - 9.
-Use Risk assessment to identify next steps
+- Unless it is not safe to do so, speak to the adult concerned to get their views on the concerns or incident and what they would like to happen next. - Seek consent from the adult to take action and to report the concern. - Consider whether the adult has capacity to make decisions about their own and other people's safety and wellbeing. - If you think it is necessary to act against their wishes or without their consent (due to concerns about the individual's capacity to make decisions), you must seek the authority of the Head of Services or in her absence, the CEO or another Senior Manager, before taking action (as this involves breaching our Confidentiality Policy).
+Any such decision must be recorded including the reasons for the decision. - If a criminal offence against our client has occurred or is likely to occur, seek informed consent from the client to report to police using non-emergency number - Record what has happened on lamplight as work record in Advocacy project. - As far as possible, records should be written contemporaneously. - Records about safeguarding should be confidential.
+See Information Sharing, Confidentiality and Data Protection policies. - Use Risk assessment process to identify next steps (circumstances in which the form must be used rather than a verbal risk assessment are set out below and in 10.4; in any event a work record should be made on Lamplight as a pertinent note on Advocacy and should include the reasons for the conclusion).